 Why did you choose to do the IB?

 I wanted to become a well-rounded student, and the IB provided that for me, as I was able to explore many different subjects at once.
 I also wanted to enhance my own writing and critical thinking skills, which the IB provided that challenge for me due to the way the exams were formatted.

 I enjoyed the challenge and the range of subjects I have studied.
 I also loved the depth and critical approaches the teachers provide, which helped me greatly in my undergraduate and postgraduate studies.

 What was the most challenging part of the IB?

-I had many strengths but I was terrible in a few subject such as maths and biology, which brought my mark down greatly.
-I think the difficulty is to find balance to revise on all subjects, including TOK, CAS and EE, and I was greatly overwhelmed.
+I had many strengths but I was terrible in a few subjects such as maths and biology, which brought my markdown greatly.
+I think the difficulty is to find a balance to revise on all subjects, including TOK, CAS and EE, and I was greatly overwhelmed.
 However, I think it’s an invaluable experience because it has taught me so much about failure and time management, which are necessary skills for the future when you are in university.

 What did you do for your CAS/TOK/EE?